Irish Car Bomb Cupcakes

 What is chocolate ganache?

-Ganache is thicker than hot fudge but creamier than a Chocolate Pot De Creme.
+Ganache is thicker than hot fudge but creamier than a Chocolate Pot De Credme.

 Ganache is typically used as a thick chocolate filling between cakes or as a cake frosting.

-Ganache used as a frosting makes a really beautiful finish for a cake.
-You have probably seen a warm chocolate ganache poured over a cake, resulting in a perfectly rich, chocolate shiny coating.
+Ganache, used as a frosting, makes a beautiful cake finish.
+You have probably seen a warm chocolate ganache poured over a cake, resulting in a perfectly rich, chocolate-shiny coating.

 Can I make Guinness Cupcakes with a boxed cake mix?

 Yes, you can.
-See the recipe for full detail.
+See the recipe for full details.

-In short, you can substitute the water that is called for in a devil’s food cake directions with Guinness.
+In short, you can substitute the water called for in a Devil’s Food cake directions with Guinness.
 Easy peasy!!

 More St. Patrick’s Day Recipes